+(g) Compliance.
-- (3) The owner or operator of a dry cleaning facility shall retain onsite a copy of the design specifications and the operating manuals for each dry cleaning system and each emission control device located at the dry cleaning facility. - (g) Compliance. - (1) On or after [effective date] or upon commencing operation, whichever is later, a dry cleaning facility shall be in compliance with this section. - (2) Within 30 days of commencing operations the owner or operator of a new dry cleaning facility shall submit an initial notice of compliance with this section to the Air Pollution Control Officer providing the following information and signed by a responsible official who shall certify its accuracy: - (i) The name and address of the owner or operator; - (ii) The physical address of the dry cleaning facility;

-(iii) A brief description of the type of each dry cleaning machine at the dry cleaning facility;

-(iv) A description of the type of control device(s) that will be used to achieve compliance with subsections (c)(2) and (c)(4) of this section;

-(v) If they are located in a building with a residence(s), even if the residence is vacant at the time of this notice;

-(vi) If they are the sole occupant of the building;

-(vii) Whether they are a major or area source;

-(viii) Whether or not they are in compliance with each applicable requirement of subsections (c), (d) and (e); and

-(ix) All information contained in the statement is accurate and true..
+- (1) On or after December 15, 2016 or upon commencing operation, whichever is later, a dry cleaning facility shall be in compliance with this section. - (2) Within 30 days of commencing operations the owner or operator of a new dry cleaning facility shall submit an initial notice of compliance with this section to the Air Pollution Control Officer providing the following information and signed by a responsible official who shall certify its accuracy: - (i) The name and address of the owner or operator; - (ii) The physical address of the dry cleaning facility; - (iii) A brief description of the type of each dry cleaning machine at the dry cleaning facility; - (iv) A description of the type of control device(s) that will be used to achieve compliance with subsections (c)(2) and (c)(4) of this section; - (v) If they are located in a building with a residence(s), even if the residence is vacant at the time of this notice; - (vi) If they are the sole occupant of the building; - (vii) Whether they are a major or area source; - (viii) Whether or not they are in compliance with each applicable requirement of subsections (c), (d) and (e); and - (ix) All information contained in the statement is accurate and true..